-A versatile leader, Carvalho is the self-appointed principal of two award-winning schools—the Primary Learning Center and the iPrep Academy, and serves as President of the Association of Latino Administrators and Superintendents.
-Named by Scholastic Administrator as one of “The Fantastic Five” educators making a difference in America, he also has been honored for humanitarianism, as well as his work in education and business management.
-Most recently, he has received the Hispanic Heritage Education Award; 2013 National Child Labor Committee Ron H. Brown Award; and been acknowledged as Visionary Leader of the Year by the Greater Miami Chamber of Commerce; South Florida’s Ultimate CEO; and for Leadership in Government by the Miami Chapter of the American Institute of Architects.
-He is a member of Florida’s Council of 100, the Honorable Order of Kentucky Colonels.
-He has been honored by the President of Portugal with the “Ordem de Mérito Civil,“ and by Mexico with the “Othli Award,” the highest award for a civilian living outside of Mexico.
-Carvalho has been featured on CNN, NBC, and ABC, and in publications such as The New York Times, District Administration Magazine, and The Christian Science Monitor.
+He has been selected as Florida’s 2014 Superintendent of the Year as well as the 2014 National Superintendent of the Year.
+In addition, he has been named by Scholastic Administrator as one of “The Fantastic Five” educators making a difference in America.
+A versatile leader, Carvalho is also the self-appointed principal of two award-winning schools—the Primary Learning Center and the iPrep Academy, and has served as President of the Association of Latino Administrators and Superintendents.
+He has received the Hispanic Heritage Education Award and the 2013 National Child Labor Committee Ron H. Brown Award; he has been acknowledged as Visionary Leader of the Year by the Greater Miami Chamber of Commerce and South Florida’s Ultimate CEO; and he has been recognized for Leadership in Government by the Miami Chapter of the American Institute of Architects.
+He is a member of Florida’s Council of 100 and the Honorable Order of Kentucky Colonels.
+He has been honored by the President of Portugal with the “Ordem de Mérito Civil” and by Mexico with the “Othli Award,” the highest award for a civilian living outside of Mexico.
+Mr. Carvalho has been featured on CNN, NBC, and ABC and in publications such as The New York Times, District Administration Magazine, and The Christian Science Monitor.